open-telemetry/semantic-conventions/docs/attributes-registry/file.md

 **[9]:** This attribute is only applicable to symbolic links.

 **[10]:** Zone Identifier (ZoneID) is a numerical identifier that shows where (what "Zone") a file came from, helping to decide if it's safe to open.
-The commonly used predefined Zones in Windows and their IDs are as follows: Zone 0: Local Machine Zone Zone 1: Local Intranet Zone Zone 2: Trusted Sites Zone Zone 3: Intranet Zone Zone 4: Restricted Site Zone
+The commonly used predefined Zones in Windows and their IDs are as follows: Zone 0: Local Machine Zone Zone 1: Local Intranet Zone Zone 2: Trusted Sites Zone Zone 3: Internet Zone Zone 4: Restricted Site Zone